AchyutaStudios/godot-play-billing/docs/get-started/installation.md

 ![Enable Plugin](../assets/enable_plugin.png)

-**Note**: The plugin includes all necessary `.aar` and `.gdap` files for setup.
+> Note: The plugin includes all necessary `.aar` and `.gdap` files for setup.
 Developers do not need to separately activate the plugin in the Android export settings.

 ## Install Android Build Template